top of page

 Step 9: Establish Your Personal Brand

 Your personal brand is your resume.
 It is your presentation of yourself to the world.
 If someone were to enter your name in a Google or Facebook search, what would they see?
-Establishing your personal brand means presenting who you are in a way that those who find you, will know what you're all about and the impact we are making in the world.
+Establishing your personal brand means presenting who you are in a way that those who find you will know what you’re all about and the impact you’re making in the world.
 Like it or not, we all have a personal brand.
-No matter how secretive you would prefer to be, it won't do you any good.
-Present photographs, creative content, and conversation that represents who you are becoming.
-Who you were is relevant to your personal brand to the extent that your experience (See your lists from Step 8.) has enhanced the momentum you have now.
-As you look back on your experience, you can identify stories of your experience that highlight the achievement of your goals in the future.
-Remember that your experience does not need to be quantified or evaluated in detail.
-It simply demands one question.
-Is this demonstrating my capacity to make the difference I aim to make, or not?
+No matter how secretive you’d prefer to be, it won’t do you any good.
+Present photographs, creative content, and conversation that represent who you are becoming.

 Step 10: Take Massive Action

 You're already taking action.
-You're filling your day with action and it's important to be aware of this concept.
-Every moment that goes by is gone forever and you're not going with it!
+You're filling your day with action, and it's important to be aware of this concept.
+Every moment that goes by is gone forever, and you’re not going with it!
 Even if you slow down, your heart beats, you breathe, think, sleep.
 Life is about forward momentum.
-It's called growth and it applies to everything alive.
-The concept of growth and decay applies to our psychology, relationships, our health, and our work. it's like riding a bike.
-If you stop, the bike needs supplemental support or it will be on the ground.
-When you inventoried your time, you saw the moments that are conducive to the achievement of your goals.
-You also saw those that are not.
-This is where we set our targets, but that's the easy part.
+It’s called growth, and it applies to everything alive.
+The concept of growth and decay applies to our psychology, relationships, health, and work.
+It’s like riding a bike.
+If you stop, the bike needs support or it will fall.

 Now, it’s time to take action!

-No matter how long you prepare or analyze the results and process of an action, it doesn't change the fact that the action needs to be taken.
+No matter how long you prepare or analyze the results and process of an action, it doesn’t change the fact that the action needs to be taken.
 Take it now!
 The future rests on what you decide to do right now.
-In the previous 9 steps, you've outlined actions that you can take.
+In the previous 9 steps, you’ve outlined actions you can take.
 I want you to fill your day with them.
-Make action taking a habit.
+Make action-taking a habit.
 Keep your goals and a list of activities available.
 When you notice yourself taking actions that are counterproductive, realign them with the intended outcome.
-There are two directions, forward and backward.
-You can't stop, but you can stray.
+There are two directions: forward and backward.
+You can’t stop, but you can stray.
 Your resources, energy, and especially your time are being consumed.
 This leaves an unguided life in a state of depreciation!

 Success is your responsibility.
 Take action!
 This is the life you have and it's up to you to make it count.